BACOUL/digitalmeve/docs/API_USAGE.md

 Verify the proof directly,

-Or persist it as a .meve.json sidecar file for later verification
+Or persist it as a .meve.json sidecar file for later verification.